-You can set the oven control to delay-start the oven, cook for a specific length of time and then turn off automatically.
+You can set the oven control to turn the oven on automatically, cook for a specific length of time and turn off automatically.

 For example: Let's say it's 2:00 and dinner time is shortly after 7:00.
-The recipe suggests 3 hours cooking time at 325°F.
+The recipe suggests 3 hours baking time at 325°F. Here's how: